 What is Focus Stacking?

-When Should I Focus Stack?
+When Should You use Focus Stacking?

 - photographing a scene with great distance between the foreground and background